department-of-veterans-affairs/vets-website/_vre/service-disabled/return-job.md

 ### Available benefits

-VA assistance with your previous employer
+VA assistance in returning to the job you held before deploying

 </div>